ZuyongWu/yolov5s/README.md

 ## YOLO V5s Detecting and Training

 Pretrained model weights can download by : https://pan.baidu.com/s/1UqODFKeKrn0jqRSO8iPTKg, verified code is:  **yolo**.
-Downloaded weights should be placed in **"pre_trained_model"** directory.
+Downloaded weights should be placed in **"pre_trained_model"** directory in root of yolov5s directory.
+Also, downloaded videos should be placed in **"videos"** directory in root of yolov5s directory.